 Vijay joined Watsi on September 8th, 2014.
-Three years ago, Vijay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Vijay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Vijay's most recent donation traveled 8,700 miles to support Mafuru, a four-year-old boy from Tanzania, to fund corrective surgery so he can run and play.

 Vijay has funded healthcare for 44 patients in 11 countries.